onedesign/anim-panel/README.md

 var AnimPanel = require('anim-panel')

 // Create your Greensock timeline using TimelineLite or TimelineMax
-// (using Timeline Max gets you extra goodies like label buttons) var tl = new TimelineMax({});
+// (using TimelineMax gets you extra goodies like label buttons) var tl = new TimelineMax({});

 // Add some stuff to your timeline (see the gsap docs if you don't know how to do this)